 Some of his priests were later told by an angel, "Bishop Basil is waiting for you in Sinope."
 They found his body in the waters near that town, and returned it for burial to the church in Amasea that he, with the unexpected help of Glaphyra and Constantia, had built.

-On this day we read Mark 15: 43 to 16: 8.
-These verses tell about another time when a prominent man and a few simple women, who may not even have known each other, worked together to glorify God.
+Mark 15: 43 to 16: 8 tells us about another time when a prominent man and a few simple women, who may not even have known each other, worked together to glorify God.
 In these verses, Joseph of Arimathea asks Pilate for the crucified body of Jesus, and buries it in a new tomb.
 Because he does this, "Mary Magdalene and Mary the mother of Joses saw where He was laid."
-The women then are able to perform their own loving act: They come in the morning to anoint the body.
+The women then are able to perform their own loving act: they come in the morning to anoint the body.

-These "unlikely" pairs remind us that God works in ways that amaze us, even when we are the means by which He does that work.
+These "unlikely pairs" remind us that God works in ways that amaze us, even when we are the means by which He does the work.